Submissions

 Proofs

-The corresponding author of an accepted manuscript will receive an e-mail notification and complete instructions when page proofs are available for review via a secure Website.
-Routine rephrasing of sentences or additions are not permitted at the page proof stage.
-Alterations should be restricted to serious changes in interpretation or corrections of data.
+The corresponding author of an accepted manuscript will receive an e-mail notification and complete instructions when page proofs are available for review via a secure website.
+At the page proof stage, repetitive rephrasing of sentences or additions is not permitted.
+Only serious changes in interpretation or data corrections should warrant alterations.
 Extensive or important changes on page proofs, including changes to the list of authors or major changes to the title, are subject to editorial review.
-It is the responsibility of the corresponding author to ensure that all authors listed on the manuscript agree with the changes made to the proofs.
-Galley proofs should be returned within 48 hours of receipt in order to ensure the timely publication of the manuscript.
+The manuscript's corresponding author must ensure that all authors agree with proof changes.
+Returning galley proofs within 48 hours of receipt guarantees the manuscript's timely publication.
 Only the corresponding author should submit one set of galley corrections to the STAR.

 Changing the Authorship

 This policy concerns the addition, deletion, or rearrangement of author names in the authorship of accepted manuscripts.
-Before the accepted manuscript is published in an online issue, authors are requests to add or remove an author, or to rearrange the author names, must be sent to the Editor in Chief from the corresponding author of the accepted manuscript and must include: (a) the reason the name should be added or removed, or the author names rearranged and (b) written confirmation (e-mail, fax, letter) from all authors that they agree with the addition, removal or rearrangement.
-In the case of the addition or removal of authors, this includes confirmation from the author being added or removed.
-Requests that are not sent by the corresponding author will be forwarded by the Editor in Chief to the corresponding author, who must follow the procedure as described above.
-Publication of the accepted manuscript in an online issue is suspended until authorship has been agreed.
+Before publishing the accepted manuscript in an online issue, the corresponding author of the accepted manuscript must send requests to the Editor in Chief to add or remove an author or rearrange the author names.
+These requests must include (a) a justification for the addition or removal of the name, or the rearranging of the author names, and (b) written confirmation (e-mail, fax, letter) from all authors indicating their agreement with the addition, removal, or rearrangement.
+When adding or removing authors, the corresponding author must confirm their consent.
+The Editor in Chief will forward requests not sent by the corresponding author to the corresponding author, who must follow the above-described procedure.
+We suspend the publication of the accepted manuscript in an online issue until we agree on authorship.

 Plagiarism Policy

-Plagiarism is considered to be a serious breach of scientific ethics by the Journal.
-If the plagiarism is more than 20%, leads to rejection.
+According to the Journal, plagiarism is considered a serious breach of scientific ethics.
+We are using Turnitin plagiarism software.
+If the plagiarism is more than 30%, it leads to rejection.

 Article Retraction

-Infringements of professional ethical codes, such as multiple submissions, bogus claims of authorship, plagiarism, and fraudulent use of data.
-Occasionally a retraction will be used to correct errors in submission or publication.
+Professional ethical codes are violated by actions like multiple submissions, false claims of authorship, plagiarism, and the fraudulent use of data.
+Occasionally, one will use a retraction to rectify errors in submission or publication.

 Original Research